Is Robinhood Available in Canada?

 When is Robinhood Coming to Canada?

-Currently, Robinhood is licensed to sell securities only in the United States.
+However, Robinhood is currently only licensed to sell securities in the United States and the United Kingdom.

-Entering Canada would require a separate set of regulatory approvals that can take months or even years to obtain.
+Entering Canada would require a separate set of regulatory approvals that can take months or even years to obtain, so we’ll have to continue watching for further news from them about Canadian expansion plans.

 Robinhood Alternatives for Canadians